9 Learning Retention Strategies To Ensure Training Knowledge Stick

 2. Create engaging content

 None of your learners respond to different sorts of content in the same ways; some enjoy watching videos, while others prefer to listen to audio recordings and take copious notes.
-So, how do you make the knowledge stick permanently in their mind?
+So, how to improve

 Lots of educational psychologists assume that providing a variety of information is the key to making training more intelligible and memorable.
-As a result, while constructing a training session, use a variety of content kinds to keep it interesting.
+As a result, while constructing a training session, use a variety of content kinds to keep it interesting and increase learning retention.
 For example, you could begin the session by presenting a brief, relevant video, then verbally explaining a concept that connects to it, and then inviting your students to write down their own opinions on the subject.

 3. Break down information into bite-sized chunks